California's Changing Prison Population

 - A vast majority of prisoners have committed violent or serious offenses.

-At year-end 2012, 88% of inmates had a current or prior violent or serious felony conviction, and 16% were registered sex offenders.
-A large percentage of inmates have long-term sentences: 25% are serving a "second strike” sentence, and 19% are lifers with the possibility of parole.
-Smaller proportions are serving a "third strike” sentence (7%) or are serving life sentences without the possibility of parole (4%).
+At midyear 2013, 90% of inmates had a current or prior violent or serious felony conviction, and 16% were registered sex offenders.
+A large percentage of inmates have long-term sentences: 26% are serving a "second strike” sentence, and 19% are lifers with the possibility of parole.
+Smaller proportions are serving a "third strike” sentence (6%) or are serving life sentences without the possibility of parole (3%).

 - African American men are dramatically more likely to be imprisoned than are other groups.

-Just more than half of California’s adult male population is nonwhite or Latino (56%), but these groups make up three of every four men in prison: Latinos are 41%, African Americans are 29%, and other races are 6%.
-Among adult men in 2010, African Americans were incarcerated at a rate of 5,525 per 100,000, compared to 1,146 for Latinos, 671 for non-Latino whites, and 43 for Asians.
+Less than two thirds of California’s adult male population is nonwhite or Latino (60%), but these groups make up three of every four men in prison: Latinos are 42%, African Americans are 29%, and other races are 6%.
+Among adult men in 2013, African Americans were incarcerated at a rate of 4,367 per 100,000, compared to 922 for Latinos, 488 for non-Latino whites, and 34 for Asians.

 - The prison population is aging.

-Between 1990 and early 2013, the share of prisoners age 50 and older grew from 4% to 21%.
+Between 1990 and 2013, the share of prisoners age 50 and older grew from 4% to 21%.
 At the same time, the percentage of prisoners age 25 and younger fell from 20% to 13%.
-Given that aging offenders tend to have greater health care needs, these trends present a particular challenge to providing constitutionally adequate health care.
+Given that aging offenders tend to have greater health care needs, these trends present a particular challenge with respect to providing constitutionally mandated adequate health care and controlling prison health care costs.

 - California continues to rely on out-of-state facilities to house inmates.

-Sources: California Department of Corrections and Rehabilitation (prison and parole populations); Current Population Survey (overall state population); Census Bureau (age-specific state population for incarceration rates.
+Sources: California Department of Corrections and Rehabilitation data, 1980–2015.
+Census Bureau population estimates, 2013.